-Where IDTP corresponds to the identified true positive pairs IDFP corresponds to the false positive pairs in the latent space.
-We also provide insight into the accuracy and F1 score of the ViFiCon model on both the pretext synchronization task and downstream association task, but we focus our attention on IDP as these correspond to synchronization and association for the bounding boxes in the temporal window.
+where IDTP is the identified true positive pairs, and IDFP is the false positive pairs in the latent space.
+We also provide supplementary metrics of the accuracy and F1 score for evaluating the \model~ model on both the pretext synchronization task and downstream association task

-Determining which pairs in the latent space correspond to true positives, false positives, true negatives, and false negatives is obtained using a margin line.
-We plot each of the depth-FTM pairing Euclidean Distances as a latent space representation, and then determine the best separation of positive and negative pairings by looping across all of the pairs.
-True positives are defined to be any positive pairings to the left of the margin line as these pairs have a small Euclidean Distance and any positive pairings to the right of the margin line as a false positive pair.
-Similarly, any negative pairs to the right of the margin line are considered true negatives and any negative pairs to the left of the margin line are false negatives.
+After the similarity space has been learned, it will be used for the downstream task of association depicted in Figure \ref{fig:pretext_downstream}.
+Determining which pairs in the latent space correspond to true positives, false positives, true negatives, and false negatives is done using a margin line.
+We plot each of the Depth-FTM pairing Euclidean Distances in a latent space representation and then determine the best separation of positive and negative pairings.
+True positives are located to the left of the margin line, and false positives are to the right.
 A sample view of the latent embedding space including margin line separation is shown in Figure~\ref{fig:sample_latent}.